viviparous/plonky/README.md

 * conky
 * Perl

+### Notes
+* lsof is used for displaying network connexions. lsof is a common Linux utility.
-Note: For ChromeOS with Crostini, enable window decorations in .conkyrc so that conky draws a title bar.
+* For ChromeOS with Crostini, enable window decorations in .conkyrc so that conky draws a title bar.

 ## Usage
 In a terminal in $home, execute: